-There's a lot to discuss about what's happening at Devotion.
-Stay connected this summer and beyond with the DevoForum Facebook page: https://www.facebook.com/groups/542205932541890/.
+Devotion has its own parent-run Facebook group page, with more than 120 members already, for any Devotion-related questions, concerns and discussions (including the renovation): https://www.facebook.com/groups/542205932541890/.
 It is an "open" group, so anyone can see what's posted and anyone who wants to join will be approved within a few hours.
-It has 50 members already and is growing fast.
 For legal reasons, this will not be a formal PTO means of communication, rather a tool for parent-to-parent communication.

 For questions, contact Carey Goldberg at firstname.lastname@example.org (and thank her for creating and monitoring this page).

 For broader, town-wide school-system issues, there's a lively discussion on Facebook titled "Public Discussion of Brookline's Plans to Create a New School."
 You can find it here: https://www.facebook.com/groups/BrooklineNewSchool/.

 Don't forget to check our Lost & Found if your child is missing something!
 The Lost & Found closet is located in the main hallway, next to the glass display case.
 Smaller items, such as jewelry, keys, glasses and phones are kept in a small basket in the Main Office.
 Lunch boxes and bottles are in the cafeteria.
 To keep the Lost & Found tidy, unclaimed items will be donated to a local charity on the following dates: